Vaccine Info

 April 29, 2020 - Gilead Announces Results From Phase 3 Trial of Investigational Antiviral Remdesivir in Patients With Severe COVID-19.
 Preliminary results indicate that patients who received remdesivir had a 31% faster recovery time than placebo (p<0.001).
 Specifically, the median time to recovery was 11 days for patients treated with remdesivir compared with 15 days for those who received a placebo.
 Results also suggested a survival benefit, with a mortality rate of 8.0% for the group receiving remdesivir versus 11.6% for the placebo group (p=0.059).

 April 10, 2020 - Gilead Sciences announced results from a cohort analysis of 53 patients hospitalized with severe complications of COVID-19 who were treated with the investigational antiviral remdesivir on an individual compassionate use basis.
 Most patients in this international cohort demonstrated clinical improvement, and no new safety signals were identified with remdesivir treatment.
-This analysis's detailed results were published today in The New England Journal of Medicine.
+The New England Journal of Medicine published the detailed results of this analysis today.

 February 25, 2020 - A randomized, controlled clinical trial to evaluate the safety and efficacy of the investigational antiviral remdesivir in hospitalized adults diagnosed with COVID-19 began at the University of Nebraska Medical Center in Omaha.